Post Overview: What to Wear in Scotland (Scotland Packing List + Scotland Outfit Ideas)

 Meet the gal behind this Scotland packing list

 Hey, I’m Antonina (nice to meet you).

-These easy Scotland outfits ideas are simple and quick to put together — they don’t require much thought.
+As such, these easy Scotland outfits ideas are simple and don’t require much thought.
 I hope you find my Scotland packing list useful!

-And remember, as always, don’t hesitate to reach out with questions, I’m (more than) happy to help any way I can.
+And remember, don’t hesitate to reach out with questions, I’m (more than) happy to help any way I can.

 You May Enjoy Reading: 10 Breathtaking Scottish Castles Worth a Detour

 Scotland is an outdoor lover’s paradise.
 Attracting nature nuts visitors from all over the world, I’m willing to bet you plan on getting some outdoor recreation in while visiting Scotland.

 Confession time: Shoes are my biggest obstacle when packing for international trips.
 Left unchecked, I’d cross the Atlantic with 6 pairs (“what if we go somewhere nice for dinner!”).